Petrol Diesel Price Today Announced: Check Fuel Rates in Delhi, Mumbai, Other Cities

-The Indian Oil Marketing Companies (OMCs) have decided to keep the fuel rates unchanged yet again on August 25.
-The country’s petrol and diesel prices have remained the same for over three months now.
-The last alterations were announced on May 22 by Finance Minister Nirmala Sitharaman.
-The petrol prices were reduced by Rs.
-8 per litre while the diesel prices saw a cut of Rs.
+The petrol and diesel prices in India have been kept unchanged by the oil marketing companies (OMCs) on August 29 as well.
+This has continued for over three months now.
+The prices were last altered in the country on May 22 when Finance Minister Nirmala Sitharaman announced an excise duty cut in the petrol prices by Rs.
+8 per litre whereas the diesel prices were reduced by Rs.
 6 per litre.

-State-wise, the Maharashtra government last revised the rates on July 15, slashing the Value Added Tax (VAT) on petrol by Rs.
-5 per litre and Rs.
-3 per litre on diesel.
+State-wise, Maharashtra government had announced a cut of Value Added Tax (VAT) on fuel prices on July 15.
+The petrol prices and diesel were then reduced by Rs.
+5 and Rs.
+3 per litre, respectively.
+On Wednesday this week, the Meghalaya state government increased the fuel rates.
+In Shillong, the petrol is now priced at Rs.
+96.83 per litre while the diesel costs Rs.
+84.72 per litre.

-According to data available on the Indian Oil Corporation’s website, the petrol price in the national capital stands at Rs.
-96.72 per litre while the diesel price remains at Rs.
-89.62 per litre.
-In Mumbai, petrol is being sold at Rs.
-106.35 per litre and the rate of diesel after revision is Rs.
-94.28 per litre.
-The fuel rates in Kolkata are Rs.
-106.03 per litre for petrol and Rs.
-92.76 per litre for diesel.
-In Chennai, petrol and diesel are priced at Rs.
-102.63 per litre and Rs.
-94.24 per litre, respectively.

-The OMCs make changes in the fuel prices regularly.
-The rates are further determined by factors including the crude oil prices in the global market as well as the exchange rates.
-The differing prices of petrol and diesel in each state of India are due to the addition of local taxes, VAT, freight charges, etc, by the state government.
+The public sector OMCs decide and revise the fuel rates on a regular basis.
+These OMCs include Indian Oil Corporation Limited (IOCL), Bharat Petroleum Corporation Limited (BPCL) and Hindustan Petroleum Corporation Limited (HPCL).
+The rates are implemented from 6 am daily.
+Petrol and diesel are sold at differing rates in each state.
+The varying prices depend on several factors like the local taxation (VAT) by the state government and the freight charges.

-Check the petrol and diesel prices in some of the major Indian cities for August 25 here:
+Here are the petrol and diesel prices for some of the major Indian cities on August 29:

 Delhi